Avenue Q Complete Streets Project

 How is this project funded?

-The City of Palmdale was awarded $250,000 from Southern California Association of Governments (SCAG) for the Avenue Q Complete Streets Project.
+The City of Palmdale was awarded $250,000 from Southern California Association of Governments (SCAG).
 The funding is provided through SCAG’s Sustainable Communities Program for Regional Corridors.

 This project began with data collection in Fall 2020 and will conclude in Fall 2021 with a final report presented to Palmdale City Council.